luyao-yang/GT-Classifier/README.md

 ```

-For **survival analysis** datasets, the CPTAC dataset is used for validate the cancertypes model.
-The CMI is used for validate the Breastsubtypes model. the structure is like this:
+For **survival analysis**.
+This folder including two main datasets from [CCGA]((http://www.cgga.org.cn/).).
+One includes 693 patients, and the other includes 325 patients.
+We save the genes data and corresponding clinical data.

 ```
 $Data/
-    ### Data for 27 cancers classification
+    ### Data for Glioma survival data
     survival_data/
         CGGA_693_gt50.csv
 ```

-- **CMI_data**
-    This folder includes the BRCA sutypes and extracted defferential genes from CMI-MBC.
-We also extracted the PAM50 genes from CMI-MBC for the comparison with PAM50 with our differential genes.

-- **survival_data**
-    This folder including two main datasets.
-One includes 693 patients, and the other includes 325 patients.
-We save the genes data and corresponding clinical data.

 ## Content
 The folder **Deg** mainly provids the codes for genetic differential analysis based on GT genes of some cancer subtypes.